senkin/DM_sstops_scripts/README.md

 ```
 # login on lxplus and go to your working directory
 # setup your tools, for example
-# setupATLAS
+setupATLAS

-# check that you have python 2.7, if not
+# check that you have python 2.7, if not:

-# lsetup python
+lsetup python

+# setup ROOT
+lsetup root

 # create the virtual env
 virtualenv -p `which python` venv
 # and activate it
 source venv/bin/activate

 # now update some core tools
 pip install --upgrade pip
 pip install --upgrade setuptools

 # for some reason pip tries to use the wrong gcc version, so force it:
 export CC=`which gcc`

 # now you are ready to install all the software you need

-pip install numpy scipy matplotlib
+pip install numpy scipy matplotlib rootpy
 ```

 Full recipe: